October 2020 | The C.A.L.M. Approach and Bexar County Sheriff's Office, supported by the 100 Club of San Antonio.

 Lateral Recovery Restraint

 This approach is designed to provide officers a practical skill set they can exercise when dealing with open, empty-handed force encounters; skills that encompass proper communication strategies, sound decision-making, and lifesaving medical considerations.
-This methodology underscores the need to avoid physical confrontation whenever possible; however, should such confrontation be unavoidable, this concept provides critical direction to increase the safety of everyone involved, including the subject(s).
+C.A.L.M. training underscores the need to avoid physical confrontation whenever possible; however, should such confrontation be unavoidable, this concept provides critical direction to increase the safety of everyone involved, including the subject(s).

-Training also includes a newly designed, medically-approved recovery/restraining position, the LRR.
-Subject(s) can be placed in this position when they have been involved in a violent physical encounter or are under the influence of a drug.
-The LRR allows subject(s) to recover more effectively thus increasing survivability while still giving officers a positive control technique.
+Training also includes the newly designed, medically-approved Lateral Recovery Restraint .
+This methodology places subject(s) in a position when they have been involved in a violent physical encounter or are under the influence of a drug.
+Lateral Recovery Restraint allows subject(s) to recover more effectively thus increasing survivability while still giving officers a positive control technique.

 Contact us to learn more about this innovative solution.